pkhenrytsang/IPT/README.md

 # IPT
 Iterative Perturbation Theory Solver for Anderson Impurity Model

-To install:
+To install:\n
-  run 'make gpu' to compile the gpu binary run 'make cpu' to compile the cpu binary run 'make' to compile both cpu and gpu binaries.
+  run 'make gpu' to compile the gpu binary\n run 'make cpu' to compile the cpu binary\n run 'make' to compile both cpu and gpu binaries.\n